Do you love solo travel or do you prefer travelling with a buddy?

 I used to think travelling alone was a sad thing, but now that I do it regularly I realise how much I love it compared to the trips I take with family or friends!
 I don’t have to worry about what my friends want to do, where they want to eat when they want to do things, what time we all have to wake up – I just worry about me!
 I have the hotel room to myself, I get up and go when I want and see the things I want to see!
 It is very relaxing and totally liberating.
 I just came back from a solo weekend in Buffalo, and it was really amazing.
 I joined in on a food tour and met lots of people, went on a road trip in search of the best doughnut in the world and went to the theatre all by myself!
 A great weekend and I can’t wait to pick up and take off on my next solo adventure!

-Check out Sharon’s Solo in Buffalo article at Dream Travel Magazine
+Check out Sharon’s Solo in Buffalo article at Daily Dream 360

 Helen Suk — Forging New Friendships